 The other Wysa innovation is the addition of meditation and yoga advice.
 While it is not everyone's cup of tea, it might be a solution for some.

-The other features that differentiates Wysa from the rest are in-app purchases.
+The other features that differentiate Wysa from the rest are in-app purchases.
 There is a subscription fee ($29.99 monthly) that enables a more personalized approach with a human operator.

 Sanvello is a more glamorous variation of mental health chatbots.
 Developed by PacificaLabs in 2014, Sanvello (known initially as Pacifica) is more inclined to so-called "mindfulness" than straightforward "psychological relief" that is the core of CBT-based chatbots.